 Factors That Affect Business Loan Rates

 In business lending, borrower creditworthiness and thorough documentation can significantly improve approval odds and help secure better loan options.
-Each lender also applies unique underwriting processes, which means factors like requested loan amount, cash flow, and collateral all influence the final loan offer.
+Each lender also applies a unique underwriting process, which means factors such as requested loan amount, cash flow, and collateral all influence the final loan offer.

 Due to these variations, two businesses with similar credit scores may still receive very different offers depending on how they present their financials and the lender's priorities.
 Understanding the factors that drive lending decisions makes it easier to anticipate potential costs and strengthen your application.